Subscription Creep Is Back: How to Audit and Cut Hidden Costs This Month

 Wealth O’Clock!

-- Today: Download a subscription tracker app and link it to your bank account.
-You’ll be shocked—and empowered—by what you find.
+1. Today: Download a subscription tracking app and link it to your accounts.
+Identify hidden or duplicate charges.

-- Next 90 Days: Challenge yourself to reduce your total subscription spend by 30–50%.
-Keep track and celebrate progress.
+5. Next 90 Days: Aim to reduce your total monthly subscription spending by 30–50%.
+Track it with your finance app.